 Before starting her coaching career in Russia, Elena had a successful competitive Ice Dancing career during which she was a Russian National Team Member from 1999-2002.
 She was the Russian Junior National Champion in 2002, while capturing the Silver Medal in 2001 and Bronze Medal in 2000.
 She competed at the World Junior Championships three times, and was Ice Dancing Silver Medalist in 2002 and Bronze Medalist in 2001.
 Elena was a Gold Medalist at an impressive six Junior Grand Prix events, including the 2001 Junior Grand Prix Final.
 She also took home the Silver Medal at the 2000 Junior Grand Prix Final.

 Before her coaching career began, Elena performed internationally with such shows as Nutcracker on Ice and Sensation on Ice in England, New Zealand and Australia.
 After coaching in Russia, Elena moved to the United States and worked with programs in Wisconsin, Florida, Michigan and Idaho before coming to the World Arena in 2011 to lead the facility’s Ice Dancing program.
-Elena brings 13 years of experience teaching Ice Dancing, Moves in the Field, Skating Skills, Choreography, Ballet, Modern Dance and off-ice training.
+Elena is a U.S. National coach, and brings 15 years of experience teaching Ice Dancing, Moves in the Field, Skating Skills, Choreography, Ballet, Modern Dance and off-ice training.

 PSA Rating: Master (Free Dance/Dance)

 Rich has 33 years of coaching experience and is a PSA Master Rated Coach in Dance and Free Dance.
 Specializing in coaching Dance, Moves in the Field, and Stroking, he has coached US National, Sectional, and Regional medalists.